ConfederacyOfGaia/Gaia/zephyrlands.md

 The peoples of the continent are collectively called Zephyrans.
 Peoples from individual kingdoms speak their own lanaguages, and also speak the common tongue (also called Zephyran).
 Most people strongly identify with their home town or village, rather than their kingdom or the Zephyrlands as a whole.

 In general, Zephyran culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
-These patterns are woven into everyday life.
+These patterns are woven into everyday life, and influence most things.

 ### Regional Cultures